Data RecoverySeagate with Bad Sectors Recovery

 Bad sectors are physical or logical defects on a disk that hinder its ability to read or write data accurately.
 A disk is divided into small units called sectors, typically containing 512 bytes of data.

 When a sector becomes damaged, the affected portion may become unreadable or produce unreliable results.
-Bad sectors can occur on both traditional hard disk drives (HDDs) and modern solid-state drives (SSDs), although the underlying causes differ.
+Bad sectors can occur on traditional hard disk drives (HDDs) and modern solid-state drives (SSDs), although the underlying causes differ.

 There are two primary types of bad sectors: soft bad sectors and hard bad sectors.
 Soft bad sectors occur due to temporary errors, often caused by power failures, system crashes, or incorrect shutdown procedures.
 These sectors can sometimes be recovered using disk repair tools or by reformatting the disk.
 Soft bad sectors are usually the result of software issues rather than physical damage.